monk-afk/sf_formspec/Tutorial.md

 `on_player_receive_fields` works the same as `minetest.register_on_player_receive_fields`, except that `context` is given instead of `formname`.
-Please note that SFINV will consume events relevant to itself, such as navigation tab events, so you won't receive them in this callback.
+Please note that SFS will consume events relevant to itself, such as navigation tab events, so you won't receive them in this callback.

 Now let's implement the `on_player_receive_fields` for our admin mod: